 - for most employees and directors the transfer will need to be reported on the annual employment related securities (ERS) return.

-Disputes involving good and bad leaver shares
+Disputes involving bad leaver shares

 Can employment claims include loss of share rights due to being a bad leaver?